keleshev/keleshev.com/compiling-to-assembly-from-scratch/index.md

 The print is a bit harder than digital.
 I need to be 100% confident about each word in the book before it is sent to the press.
 However, I know that nobody likes buying the same book twice.
-So, if you pre-order the ebook today, I make a promise to give you a discount, once the print edition is out.
+So, if you buy the ebook today, I make a promise to give you a discount, once the print edition is out.

 <center><img src=/keleshev.jpg width=200 height=200 style=float:right /></center>